-All funded projects will be required to comply with all federal and state requirements.
+All funded projects will be required to comply with all federal and state requirements including receiving an environmental clearance before any choice limiting actions.
 By signing the Developer Assurances, the developer acknowledges and accepts these requirements.
-By passing a resolution of support and executing a contract with IEDA, the subrecipient (city, county, or tribe) assumes the responsibility of enforcing these requirements as the HUD-designated Responsible Entity (RE) in accordance with 24 CFR Part 58.
-The following steps will be required post award:
+By passing a resolution of support and executing a contract with IEDA, the subrecipient (city,